cosmos/cosmos-sdk/examples/simpleGov/x/simple_governance/tutorial.md

 }
 ```

 In terms of store, we will just create one KVStore in the multistore to store `Proposals`.
-We will also store the option (`Yes`, `No` or `Abstain`) chosen by each voter on each proposal.
+We will also store the vote (`Yes`, `No` or `Abstain`) chosen by each voter on each proposal.

 - `Proposals` will be indexed by `<proposalID|'proposal'>`.
-- `Options` (`Yes`, `No`, `Abstain`) will be indexed by `<proposalID>|'addresses'|voterAddress`.
+- `Votes` (`Yes`, `No`, `Abstain`) will be indexed by `<proposalID>|'addresses'|voterAddress`.

 Notice the quote mark on `'proposal'` and `'addresses'`.
-This means that these are constant keywords.
+They indicate that these are constant keywords.
 So, for example, the option casted by voter with address `0x01` on proposal `0101` will be stored at index `0101|'addresses'|0x01`.

 These keywords are used to faciliate range queries.
 Range queries (TODO: Link to formal spec) allow developer to query a subspace of the store, and return an iterator.
 They are made possible by the nice properties of the [IAVL+ tree](https://github.com/tendermint/iavl) that is used in the background.
-In practice, this means that it is possible to store and query a KV pair in O(1) while still being able to iterate over a given subspace of KV pairs.
-For example, we can query all the addresses that voted on a given proposal, along with their options, by calling `rangeQuery(SimpleGovStore, <proposalID|'addresses'>)`.
+In practice, this means that it is possible to store and query a Key-Value pair in O(1), while still being able to iterate over a given subspace of Key-Value pairs.
+For example, we can query all the addresses that voted on a given proposal, along with their votes, by calling `rangeQuery(SimpleGovStore, <proposalID|'addresses'>)`.

 ### Transactions

 The title of this section is a bit misleading.
-Indeed, what you as a module developer have to define is not `transactions`, but `messages`.
-Both transactions and messages exist in the Cosmos-SDK.
-A transaction differs from a message in that a message is contained in a transaction.
+Indeed, what you, as a module developer, have to define are not `transactions`, but `messages`.
+Both transactions and messages exist in the Cosmos-SDK, but a transaction differs from a message in that a message is contained in a transaction.
 Transactions wrap around messages and add standard information like signatures and fees.
 As a module developer, you do not have to worry about transactions, only messages.

-Let us define the messages that we need in order to modify the state.
+Let us define the messages we need in order to modify the state.
 Based on our features, we only need two messages:

 - `SubmitProposalMsg`: to submit proposals
 - `VoteMsg`: to vote on proposals